Adirondack Park, New York, USA

-Flora & Fauna: deciduous and evergreen forest, wildflowers, black bear, coyote, bobcat, beaver, porcupine, moose, deer, eagle, loon, heron and many others.
+FLORA & FAUNA: deciduous and evergreen forest, wildflowers, black bear, coyote, bobcat, beaver, porcupine, moose, deer, eagle, loon, heron and many others.

-Terrain: Lake, river, swamp, mountain.
+TERRAIN: Lake, river, swamp, mountain.

-Best Time to Explore Here: Early June or during the month of September for the best chance to avoid peak mosquito season and peak tourist season.
+BEST TIME TO EXPLORE: Early June or during the month of September for the best chance to avoid peak mosquito season and peak tourist season.

-Type of Trip/Route Options: canoe, portage, hiking
+ROUTE OPTIONS: canoe, portage, hiking

 Y Day Trip

 HAZARDS: Black bear that are acclimated to humans.
 Navigation in this wilderness requires skill and experience.